grantcolley/wpfcontrols/README.md

 [NuGet package](https://www.nuget.org/packages/DipWpfControls/).

 ## NavigationPanel
+The navigation panel can be docked to the side of a window, and allows you to switch between views or areas within an application.

+## XamlFilterTree
-A navigation panel that can be docked to the side of a window, grouping related activities.
+The navigation panel can be docked to the side of a window, and allows you to switch between views or areas within an application.